mqq-marek/ProjectEuler-254/README.md

     PREFIX[0] = ''
 ```

-For fining f values with given sum  we define FDigits class with
+For finding f values with given sum  we define FDigits class with
 the following approach:
 - class constructor need to have parameter - number of digits
 - class works as iterator so class object will generate